inria-muse/hostview-win/README.md

 * Add password prompt to the installer (store to registry + upload with sysinfo or so to the backend)
 * Add a link to web ui to the Hostview menu at task bar (include deviceid the URL so no need to display it elsewhere)
-* Encrypt sensitive data (windows login name, wifi ssid, local IPs, mac address, harddrive id)
+* Encrypt sensitive data (windows login name, wifi ssid, local IPs, mac address, harddrive id) with per install salt
 * Finish Chrome plugin
 * Add browser plugins (Firefox+Chrome) to the (un)installer scripts